amit-barman/newscompanion/README.md

 # 📰 News Companion
 ----------------
-News companion is a daily news Android application with multiple news categories, built on Java..
+News companion is a daily news Android application with multiple news categories, built on Java.

 ## Screenshot